bhimoff/HexBrightFLEX/README.md

 * a lower low
 * makes it so that after five seconds you go from low or medium directly to off
 * uses dazzle instead of blink
-* uses the accelerometer to power down after 30 minutes to save battery
+* uses the accelerometer to power down after 10 minutes motioneless to save battery

 More to come.